ehoversten/Teaching_Review/testing/starting_w_Jest.md

 Integration tests are a bit more complex than unit tests because you now have to deal with some dependencies (e.g. another function that gets called).

+&nbsp;

-Define the function that we want to test
+Define the function that we want to test:
 ```javascript
 function addUser(name, password) {
   let newUser = {